fakedata-haskell/fakedata/Development.md

 # Todo

-* In provider functions, change all the resolve*Field function to use cached version.
 * Also In provider functions, make the resolve*Text functions spread out stdgen.
 * Cleanup Faker module and it's haddock